-d) Consideration will also be given to whether strict conformity with the regulations or Development Standards would pose an unnecessary hardship to the applicant."

-Attorney Herz stated this lighting plan is designed to maximize safety for clinic staff, patients, or anyone else near the property.
-By requiring the applicant to reduce the light, so that no light crosses the boundary line would cause for less than optimal lighting on site which in turn would cause unnecessary hardship in the form dark areas in the parking lot.
+d) Consideration will also be given to whether strict conformity with the regulations or patients or anyone else near the property.
+By requiring the applicant to reduce the light, prch 22, 2021 DRAFT so that no light crosses the boundary line would cause for less than optimal lighting on site which in turn would cause unnecessary hardship in the form dark areas in the parking lot.